86challenge/rules/rules.typ

       ]

   + *Wheels*
-    + Wheels must have a maximum width of 8.0 inches
+    + Wheels must have a maximum width of 8.0 in
     + Wheel spacers are allowed

   + *Tires*